dgruber/wfl/README.md

     wfl.NewWorkflow(wfl.NewProcessContext()).Run("convert", "image.jpg", "image.png").Wait()
 ```

-_wfl_ aims to work for any kind of workloads.
+_wfl_ aims to work for any kind of workload.
 It works on a Mac and Raspberry Pi the same way
 as on a high-performance compute cluster.
 Things missing: On small scale you probably miss data
 management - moving results from one job to another.
 That's deliberately not implemented.
 On large scale you are missing checkpoint and restart functionality or HA of the workflow